bagnaram/bagnaram.github.io/_posts/2020-12-1-keyboard.md

 matrix from schematic to PCB.
 Do take a look at this.

 I ended up designing project this around the AVR architecture.
-Previously built by Atmel before being aquired by Microchip, AVR has been a staple in my educational lab experience.
+Previously built by Atmel before being acquired by Microchip, AVR has been a staple in my educational lab experience.
 The Atmega32u4 provides plenty of I/O for a 60% key design.
 (I had earlier wanted 75% but this was complicated by incorrectly purchasing the wrong keycap set from KBDFans).
 I centered around this